pcanwar/dojo/ethereum/README.md

 ### Platforms
 * Install [Nodejs](https://nodejs.org/en/)
 Node.js is a JavaScript runtime environment for executeing JavaScript code on the server side or terminal/ command-line tools.
 After you install nodejs make sure ```npm``` package is installed as well.
-Type type ```npm -v``` on the open command prompt (in Windows) or terminal (in Mac or UNIX/Linux).
+To check if it is installed, type ```npm -v``` on the open command prompt (in Windows) or terminal (in Mac or UNIX/Linux).
 Npm is a packaging tool that will allow you to install third party libraries such as web3.
 Node.js comes with virtual environment which is known as Node shell.
 A quick way to test simple Node.js/JavaScript code, type ```node``` on the open command prompt (in Windows) or terminal (in Mac or UNIX/Linux)

 ### Library